chuyangliu/chuyangliu.github.io/src/page/curated.md

 [Reverse Engineering A Mysterious UDP Stream in My Hotel](https://www.gkbrk.com/2016/05/hotel-music/)

-By analyzing UDP packets, the author uncovered a secret about the hotel.
+By analyzing UDP datagrams, the author uncovered a secret about the hotel.
 I don't want to explain more just to spoil it, but trust me, it's worth a quick read and will definitely make your day!

 <br>